trillium-rs/trillium/README.md

 ## Http implementation

 Although this may look similar to tide on the surface, it includes a different http implementation that only shares some code with [`async-h1`](https://github.com/http-rs/async-h1).
 This server-only http implementation can be used directly, and an example of that is [here](https://github.com/rhizosphere/myco/blob/main/http/examples/example.rs).
+One notable feature of this implementation is that the transport does not need to be `Clone` and is moved into the `Conn`.